United States Coast Guard Auxiliary: Surface and Air Operations

-The Coast Guard Auxiliary also engages in surface and air operations ("AUXAIR") in support of Coast Guard search & rescue, marine safety/security, environmental protection/response, and (to a lesser extent) law enforcement and national defense missions.
-Auxiliarists who own boats and aircraft may offer them to the Coast Guard for use as Auxiliary "facilities."
+The Coast Guard Auxiliary participates in both surface and aerial activities, termed "AUXAIR," to bolster the Coast Guard's efforts in areas like search & rescue, marine safety/security, environmental protection/response, and to some degree, tasks related to law enforcement and national defense.
+Auxiliarists who possess boats and aircraft have the option to provide them for Coast Guard use, designating them as Auxiliary "facilities."
 Auxiliarists qualified as boat crewmen, coxswains, pilots, air crew, and air observers can take part in these activities.
+Beyond their primary roles, Auxiliary aircraft can also serve as official modes of transportation for active-duty members when commercial travel options are either impractical or not suitable.

 Auxiliary University Programs

 The Auxiliary University Programs (AUP) is a Coast Guard Auxiliary-managed initiative established in 2007.
-Today AUP now has nearly 200 members in 11 units representing over 30 colleges and universities across the United States.
-AUP prepares undergraduate and graduate students for future public service inside and outside of the Coast Guard Auxiliary.
-Intended to function in a manner similar to ROTC programs, AUP provides students exposure to Coast Guard careers without requiring a service commitment, and more generally teaches students seamanship and leadership, and encourages public service.
+Presently, AUP comprises almost 300 members distributed across 16 units, representing over 30 academic institutions throughout the United States.
+The AUP, or Auxiliary University Programs, is designed to groom undergraduate and graduate students for prospective roles in public service, both within the Coast Guard and beyond.
+Drawing inspiration from ROTC (Reserve Officers' Training Corps) programs, the AUP offers students insights into Coast Guard career paths without mandating a service obligation.
+Broadly, the program imparts knowledge on seamanship and leadership while promoting the ethos of public service.
 AUP has a positive track record of getting a large number of its graduates into Coast Guard Officer Candidate School and also offers an Internship Program.